-As we begin chapter one this week, we are challenged to know what our purpose of life really is.
+As we begin chapter one of Roy Hession’s We Would See Jesus, we are challenged to know what our purpose of life really is.
 This chapter was so relevant to me that I can’t do it justice in this summary!
-Last week we established that in order to see God, our spiritual eyes must be opened.
-C.S.
-Lewis said:
+In order to truly see God, our spiritual eyes must be opened.

 Seeing and believing are directly related in Scripture, with the emphasis being on believing.
 When we believe, God opens our spiritual eyes!
 Matthew 6:33 says, “But seek first His kingdom and His righteousness, and all these things will be added to you” (NASB).
 When we have a proper view of God, we will see everything else more clearly.
 Matthew 4:16-17 says, “The people who live in darkness have seen a great light, and for those living in the shadowland of death, light has dawned” (HCSB).